robriks/ethernaut-solutions/elevator/walkthrough.md

 Now, when the Elevator contract first calls into the Building contract, it'll set our boolean flip variable to false and then return it, triggering the logic inside goTo()'s if block, which then calls back into Building again, this time jumping to the else block and switching flip to true, which will in turn assign Elevator's boolean storage variable top to true.
 We've hit the top, baby!

-### lol jk not yet
+## lol jk not yet

 Well, not quite.
 We still need to satisfy Elevator's goTo() function instantiating building at msg.sender as shown here:

 ```
     Building building = Building(msg.sender);
 ```

 To do so, we just need to finish out with a function that calls Elevator with any _floor uint of your choosing.
-Just be sure not to forget creating a contract interface for Elevator first!

 ```
 function imATop() public {